June 6, 2025

 Using Return Data for Improvements

 Customer feedback from returns is a valuable source of information for targeted improvements.
 Additionally, regular analyses of processing times can reveal bottlenecks in the supply chain.
-An efficient returns process thus becomes an important building block for optimizing your entire fulfillment system.
+An efficient return process thus becomes an important building block for optimizing your entire fulfillment system.

 Scaling Your Fulfillment Operations